MChatzakis/DARTH/README.md

 ## Installation
-The installation prerequisites are can be found in the FAISS install instructions, which can be found [here](./faiss_docs/INSTALL.md).
+The installation prerequisites can be found in the FAISS installation instructions, which can be found [here](./docs/INSTALL.md).
-To run DARTH, it is required that LightGBM is installed and be put in /HOME/lightgbm-install.
+To run DARTH, it is required that LightGBM is installed and is put in /HOME/lightgbm-install.
 To compile FAISS with DARTH, use:
 ```bash
 cmake -B build -S . # For the paper, we used: -DFAISS_ENABLE_GPU=OFF -DBUILD_SHARED_LIBS=ON -DCMAKE_EXPORT_COMPILE_COMMANDS=ON